The benefits of sales tax automation for retailers

 As retailers grow, they are more likely to operate across state lines, which can trigger nexus, a “physical presence” in a state that creates an obligation to collect and remit sales tax.
 As such, they need to pay closer attention to where customers and partners are located and ensure point of sale, ecommerce systems and shopping carts are set up to calculate the correct tax in each state and jurisdiction in which they now have nexus.

-A growing number of states have recently expanded the definition of nexus to include activities such as employing remote staff, attending tradeshows, warehousing inventory or using drop shippers or third-party fulfilment.
+A growing number of states have recently expanded the definition of nexus to include activities such as employing remote staff, attending tradeshows, warehousing inventory or using drop shippers or third-party fulfillment.
 Some states, like Alabama, South Dakota and Vermont, are pushing this boundary even further with “economic nexus” laws based on revenue or number of sales transactions.
 To date, 17 states are considering economic nexus legislation.
 The thresholds of economic nexus can be quite low.
 In South Dakota for example, $100,000 in annual sales or 200 separate transactions will give a company economic nexus in the state.

 Having to comply with new nexus laws is quickly pushing many retailers beyond the threshold of managing sales tax manually and making automation a more attractive — and necessary — solution.